neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 ### Kick off Training

-We can start the Sparse Transfer Learning by passing a starting checkpoint  and recipe to the training script.
+We can start Sparse Transfer Learning by passing a starting checkpoint and recipe to the training script.
 For Sparse Transfer, we will use a recipe that instructs SparseML to maintain sparsity during training and to quantize the model.
 The starting checkpoint and transfer recipe are specified by the following SparseZoo stub:

 ```bash
 zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/pruned75_quant-none?recipe_type=transfer_learn